 We lease land for the development of new orchards.
-During the development period, these costs are referred to as farming costs for nonproductive orchards and are expensed as incurred in the consolidated statements of comprehensive income.
+During the development period, these costs are referred to as farming costs for nonproductive orchards and are expensed as incurred, and included in cost of sales in the consolidated statements of (loss) income.